omeka/Documentation/source/Reference/libraries/globals/nav.rst

 .. include:: /Reference/libraries/globals/summary/nav.rst

-.. php:function:: nav(array $navLinks, string $name)
+.. php:function:: nav($navLinks, $name = null, $args = array())

     Create a navigation menu of links.

+    :type $navLinks: array
-    :param array $navLinks: The array of links for the navigation.
+    :param $navLinks: The array of links for the navigation.
+    :type $name: string
-    :param string $name: Optionally, the name of a filter to pass the links through before using them.
+    :param $name: Optionally, the name of a filter to pass the links through before using them.
+    :type $args: array
+    :param $args: Optionally, arguments to pass to the filter
     :returns: Zend_View_Helper_Navigation_Menu The navigation menu object.
 Can generally be treated simply as a string.

 *****